jurassicLizard/vex2pdf/README.md

-          Sets the maximum number of jobs for concurrent generation tasks, when not set or set to `0` this defaults to using the maximum available parallelism on the system which is given by [`std::thread::available_parallelism`] [env: VEX2PDF_MAX_JOBS=] -h, --help
+          Sets the maximum number of jobs for concurrent generation tasks, when not set or set to `0` this defaults to using the maximum available parallelism on the system which is given by [`std::thread::available_parallelism`] [env: VEX2PDF_MAX_JOBS=] -L, --license
+          Dumps the open-source software license text to the terminal and exits -h, --help
           Print help
   -V, --version